Current-induced inverse symmetry breaking and asymmetric critical phenomena at current-driven tricritical point: Introduction

-{\it Introduction.}---A comprehensive understanding of systems far from equilibrium has been a long-standing challenge for many decades.
-One of the natural extensions from an equilibrium system is a non-equilibrium steady state (NESS) with a constant flow of current, such as a heat current or an electric current.
-However, the construction of thermodynamics for NESS is not at all straightforward.
-A new parameter in the NESS, the current, should be one of the essential parameters which may characterize the universal features of the NESS.
-Investigation of the role of the current in the sense of thermodynamics for the NESS is quite important\,\footnote{For recent studies on phase transitions with heat current, see, for example, \cite{Sasa-Nakagawa} and the references therein}.
+Non-equilibrium steady state (NESS) with a constant flow of current is a natural extension of equilibrium states to out of equilibrium.
+Investigation of the role of the current in phase transitions in NESS is an important challenge\,\footnote{For recent studies on phase transitions with heat current, see, for example, \cite{Sasa-Nakagawa} and the references therein}.

-Natural phenomena to look for the universal features of NESSs are critical phenomena.
-In equilibrium, the critical phenomena at a critical point show universal behaviors that are characterized by the critical exponents.
-The critical behaviors are generally classified into a few universality classes.
-A natural question is how the current affects the critical phenomena.
-Motivated by this, we investigate critical phenomena of NESSs whose microscopic theory is explicitly defined by quantum gauge theory.

-In our study, we employ the gauge/gravity duality (holography), which conjectures the equivalence between a strongly coupled gauge theory and a classical gravity theory\,\cite{Maldacena:1998,Gubser:1998,Witten:1998}.
+We study current-driven critical phenomena of NESSs whose microscopic theory is explicitly defined by quantum gauge theory.
+We employ the gauge/gravity duality (holography) \,\cite{Maldacena:1998,Gubser:1998,Witten:1998}.
 Various applications of the gauge/gravity duality to non-equilibrium physics have been reported (for example, see reviews\,\cite{Hubeny:2010ry,Kundu:2019ull}).
 Recently, the authors have found a phase transition associated with a spontaneous chiral symmetry breaking in a current-driven system\,\cite{Imaizumi:2019byu}.
-The phase diagram contains both the tricritical point (TCP) and the critical points (CPs) which appears in the presence of the current.
+The phase diagram contains both the tricritical point (TCP) and the critical line (CL) which appears in the presence of the current.
 However, the whole phase structure and the critical phenomena have not been investigated.

-In this Letter, we report an ``inverse symmetry breaking" and asymmetric critical phenomena at the TCP in the current-driven system.
+In this paper, we report an ``inverse symmetry breaking" and asymmetric critical phenomena at the TCP in the current-driven system.
 The inverse symmetry breaking is the spontaneous symmetry breaking at higher temperatures, rather than at lower temperatures.
-An example of this counterintuitive phenomenon is the inverse melting of materials: the system has a less symmetric crystal structure at higher temperatures and shows the re-entrant phase behavior.
+An example of this counterintuitive phenomenon is the inverse melting of materials.
 The inverse symmetry breaking is also discussed in the context of early universe.
 See reviews\,\cite{Bajc:1999cn,Senjanovic:1998xc}.